NOiSE

 NOiSE is a Japanese manga series written and illustrated by Tsutomu Nihei.
-It is a prequel to his ten-volume work, Blame!.
-Noise offers some information concerning the Megastructure's origins and initial size, as well as the origins of Silicon life.
-The book also includes Blame, a one-shot prototype for Blame!, which originally debuted in October 1995.
+It was serialized in Kodansha's seinen manga magazine Afternoon Season Zōkan from February 2000 to May 2001, with its chapters collected in a single tankōbon volume.
+It is a prequel to his ten-volume work, Blame!, and offers some information concerning the Megastructure's origins and initial size, as well as the origins of Silicon Life.

 Plot

-This story portrays Susono Musubi, a young police officer in a post-apocalyptic subterranean city that's thriving with activity, who is investigating recent child abductions.
-She finds a heavily toned down, sword-like Gravitational Beam Emitter as well as other elements that take different forms in the later publication (for example, Silicon life).
+This story portrays Susono Musubi, a young police officer in a dystopian subterranean city thriving with activity, who is investigating recent child abductions.
+She finds a heavily toned down, sword-like Gravitational Beam Emitter as well as other elements that take different forms in the later publication (for example, Silicon Life).

 Publication

-NOiSE, written and illustrated by Tsutomu Nihei, was serialized in Kodansha's Afternoon Season Zōkan from March 10, 2000, to June 10, 2001.
-Kodansha collected its chapters in a single tankōbon volume released on October 20, 2001.
+NOiSE, written and illustrated by Tsutomu Nihei, was serialized in Kodansha's seinen manga magazine Afternoon Season Zōkan from February 10, 2000, (Note: Debuted in the magazine's No. 2 issue, released on February 10, 2000.) to May 10, 2001.
+(Note: Finished in the magazine's No. 7 issue, released on May 10, 2001.)
+Kodansha collected its chapters in a single tankōbon volume, released on October 23, 2001.
+The volume also includes Blame, a one-shot prototype for Blame!, which originally debuted in the October 1995 issue of Monthly Afternoon.
+(Note: Released on August 25 of that same year.)

 In North America, the manga was licensed for English release by Tokyopop, who released the single volume on December 11, 2007.
-The manga was later re-released by Kodansha USA in digital on June 28, 2016 and in print on November 29, 2022.
+The manga was later re-released by Kodansha USA in digital on June 28, 2016, and in print on November 29, 2022.